ibm-cloud-docs/CDN/faqs.md

 For non-cacheable content, or any content that is not cached, cookies are preserved from the origin.
 For content that is cached by Edge servers, cookies are not preserved.

-## How do I use the IBM Cloud Console to give other users permission to create or manage a CDN?
+## How do I use the IBM Cloud console to give other users permission to create or manage a CDN?
 {: faq}

 The account's Master User can provide other users with permission to create and manage a CDN.